CodingPengwing/SortingVisualizer/README.md

 # Sorting Algorithm Visualizer
-This project aims to provide a way for the user to visualize what is happening when sorting algorithms are in execution.
+This project aims to provide a way for users to visualize what is happening when sorting algorithms are in execution.
 The program runs on a browser window and allows the user to interact with it.